 But Harley’s unstable life has shown me that anyone is capable of finding moments of happiness.

 I haven’t read the comics in a while as DC continues to disappoint me.
 As far as current canon is concerned, I will take the fic writer’s route and ignore it completely.

-Coming up in Part Two – Star Trek: The Next Generation – Are Androids Capable of Love?
+Next Episode – Star Trek: The Next Generation – Are Androids Capable of Love?

 It’s very therapeutic to put your past pain into the shoes of a famous character, for acceptance and release. ❤️

 Yes, it certainly is, which is probably why I wrote all my fan works for a long time.
 Thank you for reading and for the lovely comment. ❤